-On a regular basis, the Director of Operations will review firm-wide concentrated positions.
+On a regular basis, Operations will review firm-wide concentrated positions.
 Items reviewed may include:

-- Price and trading characteristics of the security - Blue sky status of the concentrated position - Size of the position on margin - Consideration of possible restrictions on future purchases.
+Price and trading characteristics of the security

+- Blue sky status of the concentrated position - Size of the position on margin - Consideration of possible restrictions on future purchases.